cloudposse/terraform-aws-components/modules/datadog-synthetics-private-location/README.md

 ---
 title: "Component: `datadog-synthetics-private-location`"
 tags:
-  - component
+  - component/datadog-synthetics-private-location
-  - layer/monitoring
+  - layer/datadog
-  - aws
+  - provider/aws
-  - datadog
+  - provider/datadog
 ---

 This component provisions a Datadog synthetics private location on Datadog and a private location agent on EKS cluster.